Submission period is now closed

-The USDLA National Conference 2022 will be a hybrid event with the physical location in Nashville, TN on the TSU campus.
+The USDLA National Conference 2023 will be a hybrid event with the physical location at the Wyndham Orlando Resort in Orlando, FL.
 This hybrid approach will allow us to reach and serve a diverse and global audience.
+Please note that some virtual components of the conference experience may be scheduled outside of the July 17-20, 2023 time period.

 We welcome proposals from all who work in distance or digital education, across constituencies.
 We have speakers and attendees from corporate, education (higher and K-12), telehealth, government, military, and more.
 While you may submit any topic you choose, we have received feedback from our community that you may want to consider when preparing proposals.
-The following topics have been requested in recent surveys:
+The following tracks will be featured this year:

 Proposal Options Available

-- Concurrent sessions provide an opportunity for you to give an interactive presentation on a specific topic.
+- Concurrent sessions.
+These 45-minute sessions provide an opportunity for you to give an interactive presentation on a specific topic.
 Conference attendees expect sessions to provide practical advice and the sharing of experiences.
 The committee seeks high-quality, thought-provoking and engaging sessions – not lecture format.
 Co-presenters are encouraged.
-Also, the USDLA Program Committee may select your proposal to be featured in a panel along with other like presenters.
-(60 minutes)
+Also, the USDLA Program Committee reserves the right to select your proposal to be featured in a panel along with other presenters.

 Preparing Your Proposal